 Sri Jagannatha Puri: Oct.
 13, 2001

-You will soon receive this year's classes given at these most important places of Sri Caitanya Mahaprabhu's pastimes in Puri, and in the meantime we ask you to kindly accept the class Srila Maharaja gave on the previous Purusottama Mas parikrama.]
+You will soon receive this year's classes given at these most important places of Sri Caitanya Mahaprabhu's pastimes in Puri, and in the meantime we ask you to kindly accept the class Srila Maharaja gave on the previous Purusottama Mas parikrama in 2001.]

 [Srila Bhaktivedanta Narayana Maharaja led 600 pilgrims to the Gambhira, where Lord Caitanya Mahaprabu lived for over 12 years.
 After everyone took darsana of Sri Sri Radha-Kanta and the deity of Sri Gopal Guru Gosvami, Srila Maharaja spoke about the glories of the place, and the glories of the holy name, in Hindi, Bengali, and English.
 The following is a transcript of the English sections.]